physicsturtle/physicsturtle_old/about.md

 2. To be a course supplement to physics and math courses, no matter what academic instutition you attend
 3. To be an online open source textbook of mathematics and physics

+Note: *Although I strive for accuracy, I cannot guarantee the correctness of the material on this website.*

 As for the author, I am currently an undergraduate studying Engineering Physics.
 I have been interested in education for a few years now, and have been trying to get this project off the ground for almost as long.
 Let's see where it goes.